menor/dbc_simple_notes/README.md

 ### Release 1 : Add Partials

-Use Partials to convert your page to a single page application.
+Use Partials to display the new note entry form and the listing of all notes on the same page.
+You may feel free to implement another view for editing a particular note.

 ### Release 2 : Add AJAX (optional)